Interrailing around Europe! The trip that kick-started my travel addiction

 In a whirlwind of sun and sangria, churches, castles, Colosseums and old cobbled streets we visited 13 countries in 6 weeks that amazing summer.

-We started our adventure in Barcelona.
-This city is still my top choice to a long weekend getaway in Europe, as where else offers art and architecture like the Sagrada Familia and Gaudi's park Guell, a buzzing cultured city with great food and a gorgeous beach just a couple of hours on a cheap flight away.
+We found a cheap flight on Skyscanner and jetted off to start our adventure in Barcelona.
+This city is still my top choice to a long weekend getaway in Europe, as where else offers art and architecture like the Sagrada Familia and Gaudi’s park Guell, a buzzing cultured city with great food and a gorgeous beach just a couple of hours on a cheap flight away.
 Plus, Barcelona is still pretty good value compared to the other main European capitals.

 Spontaneity was the key as we jumped from Barcelona and the beaches of Spain, to the south of France.
 Glamorous Nice and Monaco followed before exploring gorgeous, passionate Italy.
 I was captivated by Venice‘s unique and romantic waterways and the beautiful medieval buildings, churches and art, Florence’s art scene was also fascinating and we took a brief stop to check out the leaning tower of Pisa before soaking up the history of the Colosseum and the forum in the eternal city of Rome.